 The wines from Georgia

-The other Georgian saperavi – both the Pheasant’s Tears 2013 Saperavi and the Vinoterra 2009 Saperavi – were made in qvervi rather than by conventional methods.
+The other Georgian Saperavi – both the Pheasant’s Tears 2013 Saperavi and the Vinoterra 2009 Saperavi – were made in qvevri rather than by conventional methods.
 These two wines were quite a contrast, with the Vinoterra being a sophisticated, elegant, smooth, medium-bodied in colour and palate wine, with a finer finish.
 While the Pheasant’s Tears was massively dark coloured, big-bodied with palate-coating, balanced flavours and a tight finish – an outstanding bigger style wine.
-Two amazingly different styles of wines both made in qvervi.
+Two amazingly different styles of wines both made in qvevri.

 The wines from the Finger Lakes

 The American Saperavi from the Finger Lakes region of New York State were represented by:

 - Dr Konstantin Frank Wines – Their 2013 wine was relatively a bit lighter in colour (still quite deep), soft on the bouquet, with great depths of flavour and backbone – a great example of cool/cold-climate saperavi.

 - Standing Stone Vineyard 2012, 2013 and 2014 Saperavi – The 2012 was as one expected from such a cold climate: tight, austere, acidic and dry, but with that big, steely backbone of fruit character and gorgeous flavours just waiting to break out and pounce on one’s palate.
 It simply needs quite a bit of time to complete its mission.
 Whereas the 2013 and 2014 were progressively a tad softer and more open than their predecessor.
 This change, whether due to warmer growing seasons or changing winemaking technique, makes the wines more approachable in their youth.
 All three are great food wines now and will continue to open up over time.